How to stop your bike from being stolen

 What to do if your bike gets stolen

-- Check Ebay and Gumtree to see if it is being sold on.
+- Check Ebay, Gumtree and Facebook Marketplace to see if it is being sold on.
 You can sign up for alerts for bikes that match your stolen bike’s description.
-The bike may also be broken up and the parts sold on via these sites.
+The bike may also be broken up and the parts sold on via these sites